Contrary to what people say, buying a home is not the best investment you can make. In fact, I would even argue, it really isn’t an investment at all.

 Get into your own mortgaged home, but know what you’re getting into.
 If someone is selling you on the amazing heart strings, be wary.

-Overpriced wedding cakes that you “must have,” are the same trap as the overpriced townhouse that you “must have,” and homeownership has a dark side people don’t like to talk about (much like the real day to day struggle of raising children, but woops, there I go again)….
+Overpriced wedding cakes that you “must have,” are the same trap as the overpriced townhouse that you “must have,” and homeownership has a dark side people don’t like to talk about because it’s part of the “American Dream,” we are all entitled to.

 Hanging the flag=right in the feels.
 That dude in shirt with Abraham Lincoln riding a grizzly bear, also in the feels.